-With these notations, \emph{algorithm recommendation} can be formally defined as a process consisting of two steps: i) finding a function $\phi: X \mapsto Y$ which maps the characteristics of the classification problems $X$ to the appropriate classification algorithms on them $Y$; ii) for a new problem $p_{new}$, recommending the algorithms for it according to $\phi(F(p_{new}))$.
+With this notation, \emph{algorithm recommendation} can be formally defined as a two-step process: (i) learning a function $\phi: X \mapsto Y$ that maps the characteristics of classification problems to appropriate classification algorithms; and (ii) for a new problem $p_{new}$, recommending algorithms according to $\phi(F(p_{new}))$.

-Thus, the key point to solve the algorithm recommendation problem is constructing an accurate function $\phi$ (i.e., algorithm recommendation model) exposing the relationship between input $X$ and output $Y$.
-In the field of algorithm recommendation, different representations of the meta-target $Y$ will lead to different methods to construct the function $\phi$.
-There have been different representations of the meta-target for a classification problem in different views.
-Such as single-label, algorithm ranking and multi-label based meta-targets \cite{wang2014generic}.
-Where single-label based meta-target assumes that only the algorithm with the best performance is appropriate for a given classification problem, and algorithm ranking based meta-target assumes that each candidate algorithm might be an appropriate one and supplies a rank list of the candidate algorithms according to their performance.
-Considering that there are usually multiple classification algorithms being statistically equivalent on a given classification problem in terms of a given performance metric \cite{wang2014generic}, neither the single-label nor the algorithm ranking based meta-target can fit this situation.
-Multi-label based meta-target is a natural and more reasonable representation of the appropriate algorithms on a classification problem.
-Moreover, the extensive experimental results in \cite{wang2014generic} have demonstrated that the recommendation models constructed on the multi-label based meta-data have better performance.
-In this paper, we will follow the multi-label based meta-target, and attempt to find the function $\phi$ by the multi-label learning algorithms.
+The key challenge is therefore to construct an accurate function $\phi$, namely an algorithm recommendation model, that captures the relationship between the input meta-features $X$ and the output meta-targets $Y$.
+In algorithm recommendation, different representations of $Y$ lead to different ways of learning $\phi$.
+Common representations include single-label, algorithm-ranking, and multi-label meta-targets \cite{wang2014generic}.
+A single-label meta-target assumes that only the best-performing algorithm is appropriate for a given classification problem.
+An algorithm-ranking meta-target orders all candidate algorithms according to their performance.
+However, in practice, multiple classification algorithms are often statistically equivalent on the same problem under a given performance metric \cite{wang2014generic}.
+In such cases, neither the single-label nor the ranking-based representation is fully satisfactory.
+A multi-label meta-target provides a more natural representation because it allows multiple algorithms to be treated as appropriate for the same classification problem.
+Experimental results in \cite{wang2014generic} also show that recommendation models constructed from multi-label meta-data can achieve better performance.
+Therefore, this paper adopts the multi-label meta-target formulation and learns $\phi$ using multi-label learning methods.